mehdi077/screenshot_organizer_agent/README.md

 ------------------------------------------------------

-Here's a brief overview of the project features:
+a brief overview of the project features:

 - Core Features:
   - Consolidates images from multiple folders